openapi-processor/openapi-processor-spring/docs/mapping/parameter.md

 <div markdown="1">
 **Important:**

-Since the generatr will simply match the parameters by their name take care that all parameters of that name should really use the same type!
+Since the processor will simply match the parameters by their name take care that all parameters of that name should really use the same type!
 </div>{: .note .important .mb-6}